-Gemma Pearson reviews A City Burning, Angela Graham‘s debut collection of short stories based on uncertain futures.
+Gemma Pearson reviews A City Burning, Angela Graham‘s debut collection of short stories based on uncertain futures and situations.

 “If you think too much about it – about how puny you are in a power-filled universe – you’d never do anything.”